WLNA: Early years

-During the Peekskill Riots on September 4, 1949, WLNA was requested by State Police and City of Peekskill officials to stay on the air past its 6 p.m. sign off time to broadcast emergency information to local residents and persons traveling into the area who may have not been aware of the situation.
+During the Peekskill riots on September 4, 1949, WLNA was requested by State Police and City of Peekskill officials to stay on the air past its 6 p.m. sign off time.
+It was used to broadcast emergency information to local residents and persons traveling into the area who may have not been aware of the situation.
 The Riots took place near Van Cortlandtville, about 2 miles west of the station.

-In 1951 the station increased power to 1,000 watts.
+In 1951, the station increased power to 1,000 watts.
 In 1958 WLNA-FM 100.7 MHz signed on as a simulcast of the AM station.
-After sign-off time, WLNA-FM continued on-the-air until about midnight, allowing additional advertising revenue during shortened winter broadcast days.
+After sign-off time, WLNA-FM continued on-the-air until about midnight, allowing its programming to be heard in the evening when the AM station was silent.
 On October 24, 1971, WLNA-FM changed its call letters to WHUD.
-In 1972 the simulcast ended as FM signal split off and launched a beautiful music format from Bonneville.
+In 1972 the simulcast ended as FM signal split off and launched a beautiful music format, syndicated from Bonneville International.

-Throughout the 1970s WLNA continued the full service format.
+Throughout the 1970s, WLNA continued its full service format.
+It switched from its Middle of the Road music to easy listening.

+Signal upgrade and sale

 In 1980, WLNA applied to the Federal Communications Commission for a signal upgrade to 5,000 watts daytime and 1,000 watts night time power.
-This would entail moving the transmitter site about 1/2 mile south and putting up a five tower directional antenna array.
+This would entail moving the transmitter site about 1/2-mile south and putting up a five tower directional antenna array.
 The station owners, Highland Broadcasting, battled the Town of Cortlandt zoning board all the way to the New York State Supreme Court over a zoning variance for use of the new transmitter site.
 The Supreme Court sided with the radio station, and construction was finished in late 1981.

-After the power upgrade, the station's signal never lived up to expectations, and with the decline of AM radio, more resources were put into its sister FM station WHUD.
+Despite the power upgrade, the station's signal was still difficult to hear in parts of its service area.
+With the decline of AM radio, more resources were put into its sister FM station WHUD.

-Highland Broadcasting sold both WLNA and WHUD to Radio Terrace, Inc in 1982.
+Highland Broadcasting sold both WLNA and WHUD to Radio Terrace, Inc., in 1982.
 Radio Terrace also owned WROW and WROW-FM in Albany, New York.
-Radio Terrace, Inc sold WROW-AM-FM to Albany Broadcasting, predecessor of Pamal Broadcasting in December 1993.
-In 1997, WLNA and WHUD were sold Pamal Broadcasting.
+Radio Terrace sold WROW-AM-FM to Albany Broadcasting, predecessor of Pamal Broadcasting in December 1993.
+Pamal acquired WLNA and WHUD in 1997.